Francis Garden (theologian): Career

-He died on 10 May 1884.
-He is thought to be buried in the burial ground of Holyrood Abbey next to the palace.
+Garden died on 10 May 1884, a few weeks after the death of his uncle Robert Monteith.
+After a funeral at St Andrew's Church, Ashley Place, Westminster (a service led by the Rev Thomas Helmore and the vicar of the parish, Rev. Henry Salwey), he was interred in the same grave has second wife, in the churchyard of Beaminster in Dorset.

 Publications

 In 1841 he undertook the editorship of the Christian Remembrancer, which he retained for some years.

 In his earlier years Garden attached himself to the Oxford school, which was then exercising a powerful attraction over thoughtful minds.
 Trench describes a sermon he heard him preach in 1839 on ‘the anger of God,’ as ‘Newmanite and in parts very unpleasant.’
 He subsequently became somewhat of a broad churchman, adopting the teaching of F. D. Maurice on the incarnation, the atonement, and other chief Christian doctrines, and contributing several thoughtful essays to the series of ‘Tracts for Priests and People,’ a literary organ of that school.
 The bent of his mind was essentially philosophical, disinclined to rest in any bare dogmatic statements without probing them to the bottom to discover the intellectual basis on which they rested.

 In 1844 he published ‘Discourses on Heavenly Knowledge and Heavenly Love,’ followed in 1853 by ‘Lectures on the Beatitudes.’
 A pamphlet on the renunciation of holy orders, then beginning to be debated, appeared in 1870 under the title ‘Can an Ordained Man become a Layman?’

 ‘An Outline of Logic’ was issued in 1867, which came to a second edition in 1871.
 He was also the author of ‘A Dictionary of English Philosophical Terms,’ 1878; ‘The Nature and Benefits of Holy Baptism;’ ‘The Atonement as a Fact and as a Theory.’
 He was a contributor to Smith's Dictionary of the Bible the Christian Remembrancer, The Contemporary Review and other periodicals.